Last Updated: January 6, 2025

 Calculation

-Check to make sure Calculation is on.
+Check to make sure the Calculation is on.
 If not, changes will not be calculated when data is entered or changed.
 (Options / Schedule category / Calculation / Calculate project after each edit: / On.)

 There are a couple of practical reasons to turn Calculation off.
 One reason is performance; on extensive schedules or when loading Master Projects with many large projects inserted, there might be an irritating wait time for the schedule to calculate when entering updates.
 If you have Calculation off, you can enter data and calculate when you want by pressing the F9 key.

 Give it a try.
 Turn off the Calculate project after each edit.
 Enter two new tasks at the end of the task outline, giving both a duration of 5 days, and then link them together.
-There was a minor calculation when Duration was entered, but the tasks are just hanging there, ready to be calculated.
+There was a minor calculation when Duration was entered, but the tasks are just hanging there and ready to be calculated.
 Press F9 to calculate.

 Turn auto calculation back on.